Simple Remedies to Ease Symptoms from Wildfire Smoke

 - Glutathione, also an antioxidant, encourages our body to heal and detox after smoke exposure.
 And it also works in synergy with Vitamin C.

-- Tinctures that help to soothe the lungs include nettle (Urtica dioica), mullein leaf (Verbascum thapsus), and marshmallow (Althaea officinalis).
+- Tinctures that help to soothe the lungs include nettle (Urtica dioica) and mullein leaf (Verbascum thapsus).
 If possible look for tinctures made with glycerin, called glycerites, as tinctures made with alcohol can be more drying.
 These plants can also be taken as an infusion.

 - Herbal teas that are soothing due to the presence of mucilage include marshmallow root and/or leaf (Althea officinalis), slippery elm (Ulmus rubra), plantain (Plantago major or lanceolata), and hollyhock (Alcea rosea).
 Ginger root tea is also anti-oxidative and anti-inflammatory.
 Honey, added to tea or on its own, also helps to soothe irritated lungs.